`

 We understand how profoundly an accusation and/or a criminal conviction can change your life and the lives of your family members and loved ones.
 Our goal is to minimize the impact of these allegations while working to help you see a favorable outcome in your case.

-Serving Snohomish County and the surrounding area, our law firm was founded by Attorney Kevin Trombold, a seasoned criminal defense attorney who has more than 20 years of experience.
-Collectively, our law firm has the legal skills and experience to enhance your chances of a more ideal conclusion to your legal troubles.
+Serving Snohomish County and the surrounding area, our criminal defense law firm in Snohomish county was founded by Attorney Kevin Trombold, a seasoned criminal defense attorney who has more than 20 years of experience.
+Collectively, our criminal defense law firm has the legal skills and experience to enhance your chances of a more ideal conclusion to your legal troubles.

 Our team works with clients from different stages of life.
 Every client and every case is unique, but our overarching objective is always the same.
 We endeavor to defend you with professionalism, dedication and refined strategies that we have worked hard to perfect over our many years in practice.